Professor Mark Durden

 Key areas: Transnational cinemas, digital humanities, gender with particular reference to African Women, Ethnographic Film, African Cinema, Cultural representations, Diasporic narratives and Film Audience Reception.

-Key areas: Documentary documentary, the relationship between the military industrial complex, new technology, and the psychological implication of conflict.
+Key areas: Documentary photography, the relationship between the military industrial complex, new technology, and the psychological implication of conflict.
 Programme leader for the MA Documentary Photography.

 Key areas: Archictecture, the contemporary city.

 Key areas: Film, cinematography, authorship and the image.